vq-pro/Kumojin/README.md

   respects the present specifications.
 So straight JavaScript was used.

-* Thus I decided to keep the frontend simplest to focus on the tests and the backend code.
+* Keeping things simple on the frontend allowed me to focus on the tests and the backend code.
 I chose not to implement some cosmetic niceties, like the Add button to disable/enable itself based on form validation (the backend validates instead), or a label that says something like "No events" when the list is empty.

+* And also took a few shortcuts with the date display and input.
+As of now, it's the backend that supplies the date in string representation.
+This is not ideal: normally the frontend would receive it in plain ISO format, and then display it according to a given format (locale-specific).
+And there could be a simpler interface to select the date on the add form (i.e. a popup calendar).
+But again, I decided to take a few shortcuts to avoid working on this for too long.

 * For persistence, integrated the H2 memory database, also for simplicity.
 This way, it will run on any local configuration, without the need for a more complex Docker container (or the like).
 Since the app is JPA, it would be a